Zorug/Complete_DS_Projects/Santander_Customer_Satisfaction/README.md

 ## Objective

-Identify dissatisfied customers at the beginning of their relationship with Banco Santander.
+Identify dissatisfied customers at the beginning of their relationship with Santander bank.
 For this, it is necessary to create a predictive model with at least 70% accuracy.

 ## Challenge Proposed